MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

   Connect-ExchangeOnline -UserPrincipalName navin@contoso.com -DelegatedOrganization adatum.onmicrosoft.com
   ```

-#### Connect to Exchange Online PowerShell to run unattended scripts

-For complete instructions, see [App-only authentication for unattended scripts in Exchange Online PowerShell and Security & Compliance PowerShell](app-only-auth-powershell-v2.md).

-#### Connect to Exchange Online PowerShell using managed identity
+### Connect to Exchange Online PowerShell using managed identity

-Managed identity is currently supported for Azure Virtual Machines, Virtual Machine Scale Sets and Azure Functions.
+Managed identity is currently supported for Azure Virtual Machines, Virtual Machine Scale Sets, and Azure Functions.
 For more information about managed identity, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).

 - System-assigned managed identity: